haad123/sort-attempt/README.md

 # sort-attempt
-An algorithm that sort a list input; first attempt!
+An algorithm that sorts a list input; first attempt!